 - Real-time vs. post-call: Real-time analytics gives agents live coaching during calls.
 Post-call gives you trend data and QA scoring after.
 Some platforms do both, but most are stronger at one.

 - Sentiment analysis: Useful for flagging at-risk customers before they churn.
-But be realistic about accuracy.
+Be realistic about accuracy though.
 No AI reads emotions perfectly, and many users report mixed results here.

 - Integration with your stack: If it doesn't connect to your helpdesk, CRM, or e-commerce customer service platform, you'll spend weeks on custom integrations.
 Check before you buy.